-What nutrients does hair need to grow?
-A healthy diet plays a key role in keeping your hair healthy, strong and shiny.
+What vitamins and other nutrients does hair need to grow?
 To grow and flourish, hair, like any other part of the body, requires (i) vitamins such as Vitamins A, B, C, D, E, (ii) minerals such as calcium, phosphorus, sodium, potassium, and magnesium, (iii) Essential Fatty Acids and (iv) Essential Amino Acids.

 In this article, we will explore the different groups of essential nutrients that your hair needs to grow, and the types of foods that contain these nutrients.

 Below are 5 Vitamins that are important for natural hair growth.